Exporting guide to Norway

 Retail

-Norway has a relatively small population, but given the structure of the retail market a successful product can gain national coverage relatively quickly.
-The route to market is normally opened by an importer or distributor.
+Norway has a relatively small population but given the structure of the grocery retail market, a successful product can gain national coverage relatively quickly.
+The market is dominated by 3 retail groups which, apart from own-label products, buy from local importers/distributors.

 -